 Mutual aid groups

-A mutual aid group involves people coming together to build a peer support network.
-The groups can offer a supportive and long term environment to help you recover.
+Groups involve people coming together to build a peer support network and offer a supportive and long term environment to help you recover.

 There are different types of mutual aid with different approaches.
-Many mutual aid groups follow the ’12-step’ fellowship which was originally developed by Alcoholics Anonymous in the 1930s.
+Many mutual aid groups follow the ’12-step programme for addiction recovery’.
+This was originally developed by Alcoholics Anonymous in the 1930s.

 Another approach is known as SMART Recovery which uses motivational, behavioural and cognitive methods to aid recovery.